dansmyers/IntroToCS/Labs/8-Sequences.md

 You're familiar with using an AI model through a chat interface, like ChatGPT.
 It's also possible to **call the model directly from a program**.
 That is, rather than typing a prompt into a chat box, submitting it, and receiving the chat answer, you can incorporate calls to the GPT model directly into your Python code.
 This is the approach you would take if you were building an application that used LLM capabilities behind the scenes.

 GPT is too computationally intensive to run on your local computer, so when you want to interact with it, you send a request over the Internet to OpenAI, containing the prompt that you want GPT to use.
 The request is processed in their datacenters and the response is returned to you over the Internet.
-Once your program receives the request, you can unpack it and use it in whateber way makes sense for your application.
+Once your program receives the request, you can unpack it and use it in whatever way makes sense for your application.

 OpenAI has [a published specification](https://platform.openai.com/docs/api-reference/introduction) for how developers can submit requests to their services and receive the responses.
 The specs define what kinds of services OpenAI makes available, how requests to those services should be formatted, and so forth.
 This set of specs is called an **Application Programming Interface** (API).

+APIs are a key element of modern programming, because they allow application developers to access specialized services provided by remote companies.

 Other major Internet companies also provide APIs to allow programmers to interact with their services.
 For example, if you were developing a program that needed to interact with Instagram data you would use the [Instagram API](https://developers.facebook.com/products/instagram/apis/).